avocadolau/LanaEngine/README.md

 - Drag&drop of FBX files.
 - Drag&drop of DDS/PNG files.
 - Each GameObject has 3 display components: Transform, Mesh and Texture.
+- There is a cofnfiguration panel to see the engine's configuration.

 # Editor Windows:
 - Console: the window LOG the process from ASSIMP and the external libraries initialization process.